, , , , ,

 In contrast, if the private company is on the brink of bankruptcy and has no solid personal guarantor behind the lease, the credit quality is essentially junk (e.g. D) and might merit a discount rate in the 15%-20% range.

 One way to solve for this is to make your own best estimate of likelihood of default over the next ten years.
-This is a best guess of course but should help you arrive at a relatively appropriate credit rating equivalent.
+This is a best guess, of course, but should help you arrive at a relatively appropriate credit rating equivalent.
 Once you’ve made that assumption, you can compare that likelihood to the cumulative default rates by S&P-rated companies over the past thirty years (see below) to derive your own private credit rating.

 2. Use the Private Credit Rating to Estimate a Bond Yield Equivalent